 My opinion on Phrae

-Just like the neighboring provinces, I have named Phayao (which I have to explore myself so that I can talk about it later), and Nan, Phrae is a small province in northern Thailand that is largely ignored by foreign visitors, although it is increasingly popular among local tourists who pass through Phrae to join Nan or Chiang Rai.
+Just like the neighboring provinces, namely Phayao (which I myself must explore in order to be able to talk about it later), and Nan, Phrae is a small province in northern Thailand largely ignored by foreign visitors, although becoming increasingly popular among local tourists who pass through Phrae to reach Nan or Chiang Rai.

 The provincial capital has a mostly recent but not uninteresting history.
 It is a relaxed and friendly city (as is often the case in the north), with its charming old town and a large collection of Wats (temples), surrounded by picturesque landscapes, valleys filled with rice fields (in the right season) and hills covered with forests, in short, it can really be worth a visit.